 We started making sea salt because we love Ynys Môn, and wanted to find a way to make a living here.
 We feel incredibly lucky to call the island, and this particular Area of Outstanding Natural Beauty, our home.

-There is an abundance of beauty to be discovered, but here are six spots for starters, that we can’t wait to get back to when lockdown lifts.
+There is an abundance of beauty to be discovered, but here are six spots for starters.
 From tiny islands to hidden coves, ancient churches to old copper mines, these are a handful of our favourites.

 1. Mynydd Parys/ Parys Mountain